studioml/studio/docs/artifacts.rst

 Basic usage
 -----------

-The idea behind artifact management is three-fold: 1.
-With no coding overhead capture the data that experiment depends on (e.g. dataset) 2.
+The idea behind artifact management is three-fold:

+1. With no coding overhead capture the data that experiment depends on (e.g. dataset).

-With no coding overhead save and with minimal overhead visualize the results of the experiment (neural network weights, etc).
+2. With no coding overhead save and with minimal overhead visualize the results of the experiment (neural network weights, etc).

 3. With minimal coding overhead make experiments reproducible on any machine (without manual data download, path correction etc).

 Below we provide the examples of each use case.